-For the fourth installment of this 6-month series of easy, fun and engaging arts integration activities that kids and families can enjoy together, we’re exploring cycles.
+For the fourth installment of this ongoing series of easy, fun and engaging arts integration activities that kids and families can enjoy together, we’re exploring cycles.
 Integrating the arts with students’ everyday academics is proven to increase comprehension and retention!
 Whether your kids are learning virtually, in a classroom setting, or homeschooled, there are plenty of opportunities to learn together with this water cycle activity.

 Lesson 2: Water: Where does it come from and where does it go?